diegoreico/fp-demo/readme.md

 All these components run in it's docker container and we need a nginx proxy because kibana don't support authentication and we don't want to expose the statistics dashboard to the mases.

+---

-# Installation
+# Running the thing

 ```bash
   docker-compose up -d
 ```

-# Testing everything is ok:
+---

+# Using the thing

 ## Testing elasticsearch